oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Temporal.V1.md

 ## <a name="DataHistoryVisible"></a>[DataHistoryVisible](Org.OData.Temporal.V1.xml#L97): [DataHistory](#DataHistory)
 Each OData entity represents data during a period of application time; it is called a *time slice*

-The temporal collection MUST NOT contain two entities with the same
+The temporal collection MUST NOT contain two entities with the same temporal object key
-          `ObjectKey` whose application-time periods defined by their `TimeSliceStart` and `TimeSliceEnd` properties overlap;
+          whose application-time periods defined by their `TimeSliceStart` and `TimeSliceEnd` properties overlap;
-          and it always contains all entities (with consecutive time periods) for a given object key.
+          and it always contains all entities (with consecutive time periods) for a given temporal object key.
           The actions defined in this vocabulary MUST be invoked on collections with visible data history only.

 Property|Type|Description